dwaehner27/web-scraping-challenge/README.md

 I was tasked to build a web application that scrapes various websites that provide data related to Mars and display the collected data in a single HTML page.
 For more details on the assignment see assignment section [here](https://github.com/dwaehner27/web-scraping-challenge/blob/main/README.md#assignment).

 ## How to Run Code
 Clone this repository, locate and open the app.py file, run code in terminal, and run the Flask app.
-Click "Get Mars Data!" to proceed with web scraping and view resulting data.
+Click "Get Data!" to proceed with web scraping and view resulting data.
 To see the web scraping process, run the mission_to_mars Jupyter notebook.

 ## Results
 The resulting view of the scraped data is shown below: